Pregnancy Discrimination In The Workplace

 Employers must allow pregnant employees to work as long as they are able to perform their jobs.
 An employer may not demand that a pregnant woman suffering from a medical condition stays out of work until the baby is born.
 Instead, the employee must be allowed to return to work once she recovers from her medical condition.
 Additionally, an employer may not prohibit an employee from returning to work for a predetermined length of time after childbirth.

-City and State Human Rights Law also protect pregnant employees and applicants from discrimination on the basis of pregnancy in workplaces with four or more employees.
+New York City and State Human Rights laws also protect pregnant employees and applicants from discrimination on the basis of pregnancy in workplaces with four or more employees.

 Contact Fisher Taubenfeld LLP

 We offer a free and confidential phone consultation in which you can discuss your workplace mistreatment.
 Send an email or call 646-741-3490, toll-free 866-654-0343, to speak with an experienced New York pregnancy discrimination lawyer.